BIGJRA/BIGJRA.github.io/rejuv.md

 Strangely, I recommend taking out Madelis first.
-Her Pokemon go down easily to anything physical (Rock Slide, MVP as always) and Cradily isn’t much of a threat.
-Sharpedo can be really annoying with super boosted Surf’s if you let it get off Speed Boosts.
-The grunt’s Heliolisk can be particularly annoying with both of its field boosted moves and since Ground moves do nothing here, but you should be alright with a bit of planning and spread moves.
+Her Pokemon go down easily to anything physical (Rock Slide, MVP as always) and Cradily isn't much of a threat.
+Sharpedo can be really annoying with super boosted Surf's if you let it get off Speed Boosts.
+The grunt's Heliolisk can be particularly annoying with both of its field boosted moves and since Ground moves do nothing here, but you should be alright with a bit of planning and spread moves.
 Winning is not required but grants (Amber +1 Relationship Points).

-After a frustrating scene, you’ll wake up in the house again.
+After a frustrating scene, you'll wake up in the house again.

 Before we proceed, there are just a few things we can do right about now that we should take care of, including our first non-Phione legendary